 Pure Cycle receives fees from customers including municipalities and area water providers for contract operations services.
 These fees are recognized as earned, typically monthly, plus charges for additional work performed.
 Additionally, the Company performs certain construction activities at Sky Ranch.
 The activities performed include construction and maintenance services.
 The revenue for both types of services are invoiced and recognized as special facility projects revenue.
-For each of the three-month periods ended May 31, 2023 and 2022, the Company recognized less than \$0.1 million of special facility projects and other revenue, an immaterial amount of which is from work performed for the Sky Ranch CAB, a related party.
-For each of the nine-month periods ended May 31, 2023 and 2022, the Company recognized \$0.3 million of special facility projects and other revenue, an immaterial amount of which is from work performed for the Sky Ranch CAB, a related party.
+For each of the three-month periods ended November 30, 2023 and 2022, the Company recognized \$0.3 million and less than \$0.1 million of special facility projects and other revenue, an immaterial amount of which is from work performed for the Sky Ranch CAB, a related party.